Advice on Chiropractic Board Complaints

 Question: A colleague in my community was brought before our state board after a patient complained about his billing practices.
 I'm careful with all aspects of my practice, including billing, but I am curious if chiropractic boards are targeting some things more than others.

-by Mike Whitmer in Board & Regulatory on Wednesday, December 4, 2019
+Posted in Risk Management on Wednesday, December 4, 2019

 Answer: First of all, it’s important for D.C.s to be vigilant in all areas of their practices and treatment.
 However, it can be helpful to know about possible trends.
 That way you can learn from the experience of others and make needed improvements in your practice.
 With this in mind, we asked two malpractice defense attorneys to share which chiropractic board complaints they are seeing with increased frequency.

 Top Malpractice Defense Attorneys' Insights on Recent Types of Board Complaints

 Attorney and chiropractor Steven Conway had the unique position of serving on a state licensing board for more than 10 years and seeing the type of complaints that are lodged against chiropractors.

 In terms of advertising, he notes that doctors who advertise that they are superior or have a particular expertise compared to other D.C.s are increasingly facing board complaints.
 Advertising in this manner is against most state board regulations.